jdwyah/tocollege.net/Setup/maven/gwt/gwt-trunk/README.txt

-These scripts are designed to be copied into the GWT trunk to install
+These scripts are designed to be copied into the GWT trunk to help you install GWT to your Maven repository.
+You ONLY need to do this if you want to install GWT directly from SVN.
+If your happy running released GWT jars, you should stick to the install script located one directory above this.

 1) Checkout GWT from SVN